 Don Theiler has an extensive range of environmental planning and management experience.
 Most recently he served as manager of the King County Wastewater Management Program which serves the Seattle Metropolitan Area.
-In this position he was responsible for overall policy development and direction of the largest wastewater system in the Pacific Northwest.
+In this position, he was responsible for overall policy development and direction of the largest wastewater system in the Pacific Northwest.
 Previous to this he served as director of the Air Management Program for the State of Wisconsin.
-During this period he was instrumental in the development and passage of one of the Nation’s first Acid Rain control programs as well as precedent setting toxic and ozone reduction programs.
-In addition he has had extensive international experience working on environmental protection programs for the World Bank in Eastern Europe.
-He has worked on programs in Croatia, Bulgaria, Romania, the Czech Republic, the Ukraine, and most recently in China.
+In addition, he has had extensive international experience working on environmental protection programs for the World Bank in Eastern Europe.
+He has worked on programs in Croatia, Bulgaria, Romania, the Czech Republic, Ukraine, and most recently in China.
 He also served in Africa in the Peace Corps for four years.
-He also served as President of the State and Territorial Air Pollution Program Administrators and was chairman of that group’s air toxic’s committee for ten years.
-In addition to the Washington Foundation for the Environment, he serves or has served on the boards of the following agencies: the National Association of Clean Water Agencies, the Puget Sound Clean Air Agency, and the Center for Clean Air Policy.

-Nancy Richardson Ahern.
+Nancy Ahern.
 Nancy’s career spans several decades in public utility and environmental management, including leadership roles in Seattle Public Utilities, the King County Department of Natural Resources, and the City of Bellevue.
 These positions encompassed a wide range of programs including drinking water, wastewater, solid waste, stormwater management, flood control, salmon restoration, and open space protection.
-After obtaining a doctoral degree in natural resources management early in her career, her interest evolved into the nature of organizations and “people management.”
-Her master’s degree in organizational systems coupled with her science background brings a unique perspective to problem solving.
 Nancy now works as a management consultant drawing from her 25 years “in the hot seat” as a local government manager.